LiliaFramework/Lilia/docs/docs/definitions/command.md

 # Command Fields

-This document describes all configurable fields accepted by `lia.command.add`.
-Use these to define command behavior, permissions, help text, and admin utility integration.
+This document describes the table passed to `lia.command.add`.
+Each key in the table customizes how the command behaves, who can run it and how it appears in admin utilities.

 All fields are optional unless noted otherwise.